 Today, the corps still has a dark blue lanyard in memory of its origins in the Royal Engineers.

 The Army’s signallers only became a corps of their own in 1920, instantly gaining the ‘Royal’ prefix.
 It was assigned a place in the order of precedence between the Royal Engineers and the Foot Guards.

-During the 1920s and 1930s the Royal Corps of Signals served in overseas stations such as India, Shanghai, Hong Kong, Singapore, Ceylon (Sri Lanka) and Egypt.
+During the 1920s and 1930s, the Royal Corps of Signals served in overseas stations such as India, Shanghai, Hong Kong, Singapore, Ceylon (now Sri Lanka) and Egypt.

 The corps' roles expanded again in the post-war period as communications technology continued to evolve.

 Most of the corps joined the British Army of the Rhine (BAOR) in the 1940s.
 In the years that followed, it also served in Palestine (1945-48), Malaya (1948-60), Korea (1950-53), Suez (1956), Northern Ireland (1969-2007), the Falklands (1982), Iraq (1990-91) and the recent deployment in Afghanistan (2001-14).

 There are now two signals brigades.
 They consist of a range of regiments and squadrons, providing battlefield communications and information support systems to all operations.
 One of these is 216 Parachute Signal Squadron which serves with 16 Air Assault Brigade, Britain’s rapid response airborne formation.

 The different signals units carry out numerous tasks, including providing support to commanders and their headquarters, and conducting electronic warfare against enemy communications.

 Some Royal Signals soldiers serve with 18 (UKSF) Signals Regiment, created in 2005 to provide communications support to the Special Air Service (SAS) and Special Boat Service (SBS).
 They are highly trained in providing signals and electronic intelligence, and maintaining communications security.